Learning Outcomes

 Key Term: Negligence Per Se

-The doctrine that violation of a safety statute or regulation constitutes automatic breach of duty in negligence if certain requirements are met.Key Term: Custom (in Negligence)
+The doctrine that violation of a statute or regulation that sets a specific standard of conduct constitutes breach of duty in negligence, if all requirements for using the statute as the standard of care are met.Key Term: Custom (in Negligence)

-Evidence of the usual practice in an industry or community, used to show what is reasonable conduct under the circumstances.
+Evidence of the usual practice in an industry or community, offered to show what is reasonable conduct under the circumstances, but not itself a binding rule of conduct.Key Term: Statutory Standard of Care

 Statutory Rules as Standards of Care: Negligence Per Se